radanalyticsio/oshinko-cli/rest/HACKING.md

     export GOPATH=/home/oshinko-fork/
     export OSHINKO_CLUSTER_NAMESPACE="spark"
     export OSHINKO_KUBE_CONFIG="/home/user/.kube/config"
-    export OSHINKO_CLUSTER_IMAGE="myrepo/openshift-spark"
+    export OSHINKO_CLUSTER_IMAGE=

-This is a convenience that sets the GOPATH, tells oshinko-rest what openshift project it will be running in, gives it a path to a valid kube config file that it will use for communication with the openshift server, and tells it what docker image from an accessible repo to use for creating spark clusters.
+This is a convenience that sets the GOPATH, tells oshinko-rest what openshift project it will be running in, gives it a path to a valid kube config file that it will use for communication with the openshift server, and optionally tells it what docker image from an accessible repo to use for creating spark clusters.
 (These env values are usually handled via the template that launches oshinko-rest in openshift).